 16. Given the extensive global trade of dangerous goods, rules and regulations on their safe and secure transport at national, regional and worldwide levels is an important factor for trade facilitation.

 17. The Model Regulations aim to ensure harmonization of safety and security provisions for the transport of dangerous goods for all modes of transport.
 Thus, the implementation of these provisions results in preventing incidents or accidents and reducing their impact on the environment, population and property.

+18. During its December 2020 session, the TDG Sub-Committee considered the transport of COVID-19 vaccines based on genetically modified microorganisms and agreed that such vaccines authorized for use, including those in clinical trials, are not subject to the UN Model Regulations as currently written and thus facilitated in an early stage the global supply chain of these vaccines and limited the outbreak of the disease.
+Subsequently, the Sub-Committee adopted amendments to allow the carriage of vaccines in dry ice and the use of temperature data loggers.
+Bearing in mind the evolution of the ongoing pandemic, it adopted more recently amendments to clarify that pharmaceutical products (such as vaccines) which are ready for use and which contain Genetically Modified Microorganisms (GMMO) and genetically modified organisms (GMOs) shall not be subject to the Model Regulations.

+19. The Sub-Committee shared best practices of countries on the national transport of clinical waste related to COVID-19 and considered clarifications to the Model Regulations on packing instructions for such waste.

 Goal 6: Ensure access to water and sanitation for all